Online Score Report Help

-Use your online score report — and Khan Academy® — to improve your skills.
+Use your online score report—and Khan Academy®—to improve your skills.
 To get started:

 - Click Skills Insight to see which Reading, Writing and Language, and Math skills you should focus on.
-You’ll find tips for test-takers with section scores in your range.
+You’ll find tips for test takers with section scores in your range.
 If you took the SAT with Essay, you’ll also see tips related to your SAT Essay scores.

-- Speak to your counselor and teachers about classes and course work that will help you improve.
+- Speak to your counselor and teachers about classes and coursework that will help you improve.

 - Link your College Board and Khan Academy accounts to get a free personalized practice plan based on your most recent scores.
 With Official SAT Practice you’ll know where to focus your efforts, and you’ll have access to interactive questions, video lessons, and more.

 The PSAT/NMSQT and PSAT 10 open doors to scholarships.
 If you took the PSAT/NMSQT, you’re automatically screened for the National Merit® Scholarship Program, an academic competition for recognition and college scholarships.
-If you opted in to Student Search Service® and took either the PSAT/NMSQT or the PSAT 10, you could also be invited to apply for scholarships offered by our new partners.
+If you opted in to Student Search Service® and took either the PSAT/NMSQT or the PSAT 10, you could also be invited to apply for scholarships offered by our other partners.

 Send SAT and SAT Subject Test Scores to Colleges and Scholarship Programs

 To see where you've already sent your scores and to send more score reports:

 - From your dashboard, click Score Sends from the top menu.

 - Click the Send Additional Score Reports button.